nProbe™ NetFlow-Lite Plugin

 Implementing a NetFlow Cache for NetFlow-Lite

 As previously explained in this blog post, NetFlow-Lite (NFlite)is a NetFlow-compliant flow format that encapsulates packet samples into v9/IPFIX flows.
 Initially implemented on Cisco 4948E switch series, it brings NetFlow visibility to switched environments.
-As NFlite flows encapsulate sampled packets, it is necessary to have a NFlite-to-NetFlow converted for implementing the NetFlow cache. nProbe supports NFlite in three flavours:
+As NFlite flows encapsulate sampled packets, it is necessary to have a NFlite-to-NetFlow converted for implementing the NetFlow cache. nProbe supports NFlite in two flavours:

 |NFLite Conversion Speed||Supported Platforms|

 |nProbe with NFLite plugin and PF_RING kernel module||600k-1M flows/sec||Linux Only|